knmcguire/px4_sim_research_report/docs/survey_content_v4.md

 **Please fill in the survey based on your first instinct (don't linger too long per question)**

-**17. Which simulator have you used most recently?**
+**19. Which simulator have you used most recently?**
 ___________

-**18. Setup and Installation Experience**
+**20. Setup and Installation Experience**

+*Note: This refers to setting up the complete PX4 simulation environment (PX4 + simulator)*

-Rate on scale: 1 (I agree) to 5 (I do not agree)
+Rate on scale: 1 (Strongly disagree) to 5 (Strongly agree)

-- "The simulator was easy to install."
+- "The simulator was easy to install and set up with PX4"
 - "I had to install too many external dependencies"
 - "The error and debug messages were easy to understand"

-**19. User Experience**
+**21. User Experience**

-Rate on scale: 1 (I agree) to 5 (I do not agree)
+Rate on scale: 1 (Strongly disagree) to 5 (Strongly agree)

 - "I needed to use an extensive guide to navigate through the GUI"
-- "Using the simulator was a smooth experience."
+- "Using the simulator was a smooth experience"
-- "The user interface felt cluttered and complex."
+- "The user interface felt cluttered and complex"
 - "The error/bug messages were easy to read"

-**20. Technical Performance**
+**22. Technical Performance**

-Rate on scale: 1 (I agree) to 5 (I do not agree)
+Rate on scale: 1 (Strongly disagree) to 5 (Strongly agree)

-- "Objects in the simulation didn't behave realistically."
+- "Objects in the simulation didn't behave realistically"
-- "The simulator can run simulations faster than real-time."
+- "The simulator can run simulations faster than real-time"
-- "The simulation's graphics were very photo-realistic."
+- "The simulation's graphics were very photo-realistic"
-- "I experienced frequent crashes and freezes."
+- "I experienced frequent crashes and freezes"

-**21. Feature Support**
+**23. Feature Support**

-Rate on scale: 1 (I agree) to 5 (I do not agree)
+Rate on scale: 1 (Strongly disagree) to 5 (Strongly agree)

-- "The simulator offered a wide variety of sensors."
+- "The simulator offered a wide variety of sensors"
-- "I can not easily make a custom drone in this simulator"
+- "I cannot easily make a custom drone in this simulator"
 - "I'm able to use this simulator easily with swarms"

-**22. Documentation and Tutorials**
+**24. Documentation and Tutorials**

-Rate on scale: 1 (I agree) to 5 (I do not agree)
+Rate on scale: 1 (Strongly disagree) to 5 (Strongly agree)

-- "The documentation/website was easy to find."
+- "The documentation/website was easy to find"
-- "The documentation was difficult to follow."
+- "The documentation was difficult to follow"
-- "There were plenty of tutorials available."
+- "There were plenty of tutorials available"

-**23. Community and Support**
+**25. Community and Support**

-Rate on scale: 1 (I agree) to 5 (I do not agree)
+Rate on scale: 1 (Strongly disagree) to 5 (Strongly agree)

-- "It was hard to find a clear way to get help or ask questions."
+- "It was hard to find a clear way to get help or ask questions"
-- "The community and support forums were helpful."
+- "The community and support forums were helpful"
-- "It took too long to get my questions answered."
+- "It took too long to get my questions answered"

-**24. What do you like the most about current/latest simulator you are using?**
+**26. What do you like the most about current/latest simulator you are using?**
 ___________

-**25. What's your biggest frustration with current/latest simulator you are using?**
+**27. What's your biggest frustration with current/latest simulator you are using?**
 ___________

-**26. Anything else to add?**
+**28. Anything else to add?**
 ___________

 ---